lizmat/Commands/README.md

 commandifier
 ------------

-Returns the `Callable` that was (implicitely) specified with the `:commandifier` named argument at object instantiation.
+Returns what was (implicitely) specified with the `:commandifier` named argument at object instantiation.

 AUTHOR
 ======